(Disclosure: Some of the links below may be affiliate links)

 If you are looking for a service entirely focused on sustainable investing, Inyova is probably your better bet.

 Now, if you prefer to focus on the investing side, Selma is a better candidate for a sustainable Robo-Advisor.
-This result is based on the lower fees and the better investing strategy (no stock picking).
+This result is based on the lower fees and a better investing strategy (no stock picking).

 To conclude the Selma vs Inyova question, Selma Finance is a better fit for sustainable investing in most cases.
 Its fees are better unless you invest a substantial amount of money.
 And they offer more diversification since they are using ETFs and are not picking stocks themselves.
 Also, they offer 2FA, which should be the bare minimum in terms of security.